 Do Ryzen CPUs Come With Coolers And Thermal Paste?

-Whether you’re building a brand-new PC or replacing your old CPU, working with computers is an exciting process.
+Whether building a new PC or replacing your old CPU, working with computers is exciting.
 However, some difficulties can arise when picking out what CPU you’ll put in your PC.
 Any mistakes during the buying process can leave you scrambling to find a cooler.

 Some Ryzen CPUs come with a cooler and thermal paste, but it varies by processor.
 If it doesn’t include a cooler, the side of the box will state “thermal solution sold separately,” while the ones with a cooler will note what type of cooler is included in the box.